MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 Don't forget to add your username in botowners INI setting if you want it to obey.
 If it doesn't respond to bot owners, read the "Detecting chat messages" section.
 Please note that server admins can read what you type and output from the bot.
-They can also impersonate bot owners with /nick.
+They can also impersonate bot owners with `/nick`.
 See [#1142](https://github.com/ORelio/Minecraft-Console-Client/issues/1142) for more info.

-To perform a command simply do the following: /tell <yourbot> <thecommand>
-Where <thecommand> is an internal command as described in "Internal commands" section.
+To perform a command simply do the following: `/tell <yourbot> <thecommand>` Where `<thecommand>` is an internal command as described in "Internal commands" section.
-You can remotely send chat messages or commands using /tell <yourbot> send <thetext>
+You can remotely send chat messages or commands using `/tell <yourbot> send <thetext>`

-Remote control system can by default auto-accept /tpa and /tpahere requests from the bot owners.
+Remote control system can by default auto-accept `/tpa` and `/tpahere` requests from the bot owners.
 Auto-accept can be disabled or extended to requests from anyone in remote control configuration.

 Using the AutoRespond feature